Guide to inflation: Price changes, the pandemic and your pocketbook

 Canadians had good reason to want a way to track changes in the price of goods and services they used every day, as prices could and did change rapidly.
 In 1917, the yearly price change was an astonishing +17.9%, and over the four years of the First World War, the cost of living nearly doubled as inflation rose by 48.3%.
 Disagreements between workers and firms about how to adjust wages to account for changes in the cost of living were also a major source of labour unrest.

-Today, inflation in Canada is measured using the Consumer Price Index, or CPI, which gauges increases and decreases in the cost of a “representative” basket of goods and services with more than 700 items.
+Today, inflation in Canada is measured using the Consumer Price Index, or CPI, which gauges increases and decreases in the cost of a “representative” basket of goods and services with nearly 700 items.
 By tracking how Canadians actually spend from month to month, the CPI measures changes in the price of goods and services, not variations in the cost of maintaining a certain standard of living.

 To create the CPI, each month Statistics Canada researchers fill a virtual shopping basket, add up the total cost, and determine overall price changes from the previous month.
 Calculating the rate of inflation is straightforward: If, in one year, the cost of the basket of goods and services is $100, and in the following year, the same basket costs $102, the inflation rate is 2%.
 You can see the changes in the inflation rate going back to 1914 using the Bank of Canada’s inflation calculator.